BenGOsborn/OsbornAI-Website/frontend/articles/deploy-a-model-to-heroku-for-free.md

 <br />

 ### Setting up the web app and model for deployment:
 To start off with we're going to set up the Flask web server.
 For this tutorial I will be deploying a simple machine learning model that classifies whether a fruit is an apple or an orange (0 for an apple, 1 for an orange) based on it's weight in grams and whether it's smooth or bumpy (0 for smooth, 1 for bumpy).
 The tutorial for this model can be found [here](https://youtu.be/cKxRvEZd3Mw?list=PLOU2XLYxmsIIuiBfYad6rFYQU_jL2ryal).
-I have saved this model as a pickle file named model.p that I have placed inside of my deployment directory.
+I have saved this model as a pickle file named <i>model.p</i> that I have placed inside of my <i>deployment</i> directory.

 <br />

-To create the web server, first I'll create a new file in my deployment directory called server.py.
+To create the web server, first I'll create a new file in my deployment <i>directory</i> called <i>server.py</i>.
 I'll then initialize the Flask app within the file and enable CORS.
 Next I'll load my model in using Pickle.

 <br />